jacquessham/GoodData_Tutorial/README.md

 Once the GoodData.CN is running, the first step is to connect with a database.
 We will be using Postgres as the example database.
 You may find the instruction in the [Connection](/Connection) folder.

 ## Workspace Management
+Workspace is a basic unit in GoodData.CN, or a tenant within GoodData.CN.
+A workspace is where a group of users who have the same data access to interact and share analytics within the same environment.
+You may find the insturction of workspace management in the [Workspace](/Workspace) folder.

+## LDM
 Coming soon...

 ## MAQL